UFC Fight Night: Holloway vs Oliveira: Predictions & Analysis

 A few statistical edges stand out.
 Beal throws significantly more leather — a 0.9 sig. strike per minute gap.
 Beal is far more active with takedowns, averaging 1.0 more per 15 minutes.
 Beal has tighter striking defense, making opponents miss more often.

 The Pick: Chris Beal over Chris Kelades.
-The model gives Beal a slight nod at 57% — this could easily go either way.
-The market and our model are aligned — the line looks fair.
+The model gives Beal a slight nod at 56% — this could easily go either way.
+Notably, the betting market has Kelades at 40% implied while our model sees 44% — a 4-point disagreement that could signal value.

 Elias Silverio